ceph/ceph/doc/radosgw/pubsub-module.rst

 A subscription to a topic can also be defined.
 There can be multiple subscriptions for any specific topic.

-New REST api was define to provide configuration and control interfaces for the pubsub mechanisms.
+A new REST api has been defined to provide configuration and control interfaces for the pubsub mechanisms.

 Events are stored as rgw objects in a special bucket, under a special user.
 Events cannot